inrupt/mashlib-dev/README.md

 # Mashlib development project

 This project is intended to ease the development setup for the mashlib project.
+It allows you to install automtically several of the componenet repositories of the mashlib system, and coordinate their development.

 It uses a subset of the functionality in [Lerna](https://lerna.js.org/) to bootstrap the various projects, but you cannot use it to manage multi-package repositories like you normally would want to with Lerna.

 The NPM scripts are using bash scripts.
 These might not work if you're developing on a Windows machine.
 Let us know if you want support for this.